GlennColpaert/IoTDemos/README.md

 This solutions contains different projects and demo's.

-#### DeviceEmulator
+### **DeviceEmulator** ###

-Basics **Console Application** that generates random Temperature and Humidty values.
+Basics Console Application that generates random Temperature and Humidty values.
 These values are then passed toward Azure IoT Hub.

-#### RaspBerryPI.SenseHat
+### **RaspBerryPI.SenseHat** ###

-**Windows Universal Application** that connect to a RaspBerryPI equiped with a SenseHat.
+Windows Universal Application that connect to a RaspBerryPI equiped with a SenseHat.
 Reads all sensor values and processes them towards Azure IoT Hub.
-This project also includes **CloudToDevice messaging** and **Direct Methods**.
+This project also includes CloudToDevice messaging and Direct Methods.

 This project makes intensive use of the [RPi.Sensehat repository](https://github.com/emmellsoft/RPi.SenseHat).